casics/expansionist/README.md

 ☀ Introduction
 -----------------------------

 Natural language processing (NLP) methods are increasingly being used for source code analysis.
-The methods rely on terms (identifiers and other textual strings) extracted from program source code and comments.
-The methods often work better if, instead of raw identifiers, real words are used as features; that is, `read`, `From` and `File` are often better features for NLP tools than an identifier `readFromFile`.
-This leads to the need for automated methods for splitting identifiers of classes, functions, variables, and other entities into word-like constituents.
+The methods rely on terms (identifiers and other textual strings) extracted from program source code.
+The methods often work better if, instead of cryptic identifiers such as `readf`, real words and expressions such as [`read`, `file`] are used.
+This leads to the need for automated methods for splitting and expanding identifiers of classes, functions, variables, and other entities into word-like constituents.

-Sometimes identifiers can be cryptic but meaningful to experienced human readers, but software lacks the intuition needed to make sense of them.
-For example, human readers will naturally tend to interpret something like `getInt` this as meaning "get an integer", but software lacks human intuition and needs more help to glean meaning from `get` and `Int`.
-One of the hypotheses underlying the approach being taken in [CASICS](http://casics.org) is that machine learning algorithms may perform better if identifiers are not only split, but also expanded.
-For this reason, we needed to implement advanced identifier splitting and elaboration algorithms.

-_Expansionist_ is a program that can be applied to short tokens to produce candidate expansions based on contextual information.
-The context can be, e.g., text extracted from comments, strings and file headers of source code files where the tokens are found.
+_Expansionist_ is a program that can take an identifier and expand it into a short phrase based on contextual information.
+The context can be, e.g., text extracted from comments, strings, and file headers of source code files where the tokens are found.

 ⁇ Getting help and support
 --------------------------